ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/homelessness_prompts.md

 ##Questions that may help you identify "in scope" matters

 * Where are you staying tonight?
 * Why can’t you stay where you have been living?

-* Is where you are staying suitable to your needs?
+* Is where you are staying suitable for your needs?
 * Have you made a homeless application to the council?
 What is the status of this application?
 * Are you seeking asylum?
 Are you at risk of losing your accommodation?

 ###For people with health conditions and disabled people